-UX, which stands for user experience, is gaining in popularity.
-As a UX designer, I am getting bombarded with emails from recruiters on a daily basis.
-So what is UX design?
-In today’s post, I will provide a brief introduction to UX design and explain what constitute good UX design.
+User experience (UX) design is gaining in popularity in web design.
+So, have you wondered what is UX design?
+In today’s post, I’ll provide a brief introduction to UX design and explain what constitute good UX design.

-UX refers to the overall experience a user has when interacting with a website.
+User Experience (UX) refers to the overall experience a user has when interacting with a website.
 UX design is designing specifically for the needs of the user and the business objectives of the stakeholder.
-As a UX designer, the first steps in my design process is therefore a thorough understanding of the needs of the target audience and the goals of the stakeholder, follow by wireframing.
+As a UX designer, the first steps in my design process is always a thorough understanding of the needs of the target audience and the goals of the stakeholder, follow by wireframing.
 A wireframe is a drawing of a design (either freehand or digital).
-It is important to note that UX is not limited to the digital space.
-Anything can be experienced can be designed, from packaging of a product to furniture or even a sushi making kit.
+Finally, it is important to note that UX is not limited to the digital space.
+Anything that can be experienced can be designed, from packaging of a product to furniture or even a sushi making kit.

 Factors that influence UX